 Formerly the home of Ralph Allen (1693 – 29 June 1764), the beautiful Mansion is at the core of the Prior Park community.
 Set within a 57 acre site overlooking the World Heritage City of Bath, the view from the Mansion to the Palladian Bridge in the landscaped gardens below, is truly inspiring.
-A well reputed and memorable place to attend school.
+A memorable place to attend school.

 Ralph Allen was the deputy postmaster of Bath during which time he devised a system for transporting mail known as 'cross posts', the profits from which were the basis of his fortune.
 With an eye on the expansion of housing activity he opened stone quarries in Combe Down and made his second fortune, supplying stone to Bath, Bristol and even London.
 It was when his stone was turned down for Greenwich Hospital that he decided to prove its worth by building Prior Park, "To see all Bath, and for all Bath to see".